springfall2008/batpred/docs/install.md

 6. Briefly start the new Predbat add-on so that it creates the addon_config folder and the template `apps.yaml` file:
     - Go to Settings/Add-ons
     - Click on the Predbat add-on
-    - Click START, wait a minute for the add-on to initialise itself, then click STOP
+    - Click START, wait a minute for the add-on to initialise itself, then click STOP.
+A predbat status warning that you have a template apps.yaml file is normal and can be ignored

 7. Open your file editor and open your existing `apps.yaml` file:
     - If you are using the old 'combined AppDaemon/Predbat add-on installation method' it's in the directory `/addon_configs/46f69597_appdaemon-predbat/apps`,